dddogdiamond/concurrent_worker/README.md

 ...
 ```

-The work block and base block are executed in a same thread, and in a worker's instance scope so that they can share object with the worker's instance variable.
+The work block and base block are executed in a same thread, and in a worker's instance scope so that they can share object by the worker's instance variable.

 ### WorkerPool
 You can exec work block in some process concurrently.